Steelstone3/Community-Of-Practise/presentations/when_to_call_code_legacy_code.md

 Hardware is comprised of two sub-words

-> Soft - to mean inflexable
+> Hard - to mean inflexable
 >
 > Ware - to mean a logical system